How to Start a Craft Business 101

 There’s loads of ways you can promote your online store in the virtual world.

-You can connect with local social media “influencers” to get your name out there.
+You can connect with local social media players and use influencer marketing to get your name out there.
 Some of them will ask for money, but others will just do it if they really like your product.

 Another route is to collect email addresses from those who buy your product and then start sending them newsletters.
 Let them know what’s going on with the store, or if you have any products on sale.